lrchnnng/parrot-quiz/README.md

 - **JavaScript Pre-Testing
 * On page load, generate new question
-* On 'check answer', +1 or -1 from score and display message
+* On 'check answer', +1 to score and display message
 * On 'next question', generate new question

 ## User Story
 1. Easily find the location of the festival
   ![a screenshot of the festival map on mobile device](assets/images/README-images/user-story-map-m.png)